ShadowGrendo/foundry-shadowrun6e/devlog.md

 ### 5.5.2020

 the inline markdown editor seems like it will work.
-There's some foundy specific stuff that processes html.
+There's some foundry specific stuff that processes html.
 We can run it after we generate html.

 I would like the md editor to be the inline editor for the whole system.
 Not sure how to make that switch.